Katgreen117/Module-1-Challenge/README.md

 ## Installation

 Programs Required

+* Git Hub account
 * VS Code
 * Git Bash
-* Git Hub account

 ## Usage

 * Git hub account for cloning and hosting
 1. Create repository and clone to desktop using SSH key and gitbash (as seen below)
 ![alt text](assets/images/github-cloning.png)
-(SSH needs to be cloned to create the repository on the dektop )
+(SSH needs to be cloned to create the repository on the dektop)
+2. Use VS Code to edit and style code and update the read me

 ## Credits